karakun/karakun.github.io/_posts/2021-02-22-openjdk-bug-tracker.md

 ## The journey comes to an end

 Well, this was really an adventure but fortunately, we found all the answers that we need at the end of our journey to the OpenJDK bug tracker.
-Unfortunately, the experience is miles away from what we all expect from an open-source project today.
+But the user experience is miles away from what we all expect from an open-source project today.
 The Jira-based JBS is really a good fit for a project of the size of OpenJDK.
 It is also very helpful that all the old issues from Sun and Oracle (e.g. from Java 1.2) have been migrated to the JBS to show a complete history.
 On the other hand, it is clumsy that you cannot create an account and report issues directly in the bug database.
 Again, only JDK Authors are allowed to do this.

-Oracle provides a tedious solution that is half bug tracker and half Oracle support sales point.
+Oracle provides a tedious solution that is half bug tracker and half point of sale for Oracle support.
 There might be some good reasons to disallow creating issues directly at the JBS (spam or security).
 But having the frontend hosted by Oracle instead of OpenJDK is confusing and sometimes also misleading.
 If it was provided by the OpenJDK maybe we would see several mentions of paid Oracle support or checkboxes telling you that this is not a place to get support.

 There is still a lot of potential to make the workflow of bug reporting for the OpenJDK better.
 While researching for this article I found many answers to the questions I encountered.
-They are scattered in the wiki, the help pages, and guides.
+They are scattered in the wiki, the help pages, and different guides.
 A low-hanging fruit would be to collect all these bits and pieces and summarize them in a short step-by-step tutorial.
 Then put this tutorial prominently on the start page of the JBS, the Github repositories, and the Oracle Java Bug Database.